-Ascend Justice (formerly known as the Domestic Violence Legal Clinic and the Family Defense Center) provides free legal assistance to survivors of gender-based violence and families impacted by the child welfare system.
+Ascend Justice provides free legal assistance to survivors of gender-based violence and families impacted by the child welfare system.
 We serve client through our three different divisions: Family Law and Orders of Protection, 2) Systemic Justice Division (Family Defense, Economic Justice, and Incarcerated Survivors), and 3) Immigration and Client Support Services.
 Our Order of Protection Division provides same-day services for Orders of Protection at our Cook County Domestic Violence Courthouse location (555 W. Harrison Street, Chicago).
 Ascend Justice staff attorneys go on to represent some of these clients seeking an Emergency Order of Protection and continue to represent them for the duration of their cases, while others are offered representation at a later date.
-Our Extended Services Division also provides comprehensive services in the following areas: family law, immigration, child welfare, housing and employment issues, crime victim compensation applications, and other economic justice issues.
-Ascend Justice also partners with the Domestic Violence Division in the DV Pro Bono Project, a volunteer effort aimed at large firm and corporate attorneys.
+Our other divisions (family law, immigration, child welfare, housing and employment issues, crime victim compensation applications, and other economic justice issues) provide comprehensive services. at our 17 N. State Street, Chicago location.

-PILI Fellows and Interns are an integral part of our agency during the busy summer months and help to provide direct legal services for clients in Ascend Justice’s Emergency Services Division and Extended Services Division.
+PILI Fellows and Interns are an integral part of our agency during the busy summer months and help to provide direct legal services for clients.
 Fellows and Interns may work in one or more of the following divisions:

 Family Law Division – Ascend Justice’s Family Law Division represents domestic violence survivors in divorce and parentage actions to help them achieve safety from abusive relationships.
 Fellows and Interns will interview and communicate with clients, prepare pleadings and other court documents, and perform legal research on related issues.
 Spanish language proficiency or 711-License eligibility are helpful, but not required.